Manage Servers, Projects, Tracks and Engines in Director Print

 Tracks

-You can add and modify Tracks, decide which Project uses a given Track and finally link 2 different Tracks for Archiving (see below).
+This is where you create and maintain Tracks on your Servers.
+You can add and modify Tracks, decide which Project uses a given Track, and finally link 2 different Tracks for Archiving (see below).
 You can delete a Track if it is not in use.
-Note that deleting a Track only removes it from the Director management.
-Database or files for the track are not deleted.
+Note that deleting a Track only removes it from the Portal management.
+Neither databases nor files for the track are not deleted.

 Note the Filter dropdown to filter the list of tracks by: